 The Charity Digital Code aims to support charities of all sizes, budgets or causes in progressing with digital, focusing on the principles and best practice as a practical tool for charities to identify what they are doing well in digital and any gaps they need to address.

 We welcome the idea of establishing a set of principles to support charities and their governing bodies to enable them to benchmark progress in digital, and to inform decision making in this area.

 We support work undertaken to develop principles to assist charities in making the most of digital.
 Digital is a constantly evolving field, and it is important that charities are able to make the most of this.
 Setting a flexible set of principles based on the ‘how’ and ‘why’ will therefore be a valuable resource for charities in the present, whilst remaining adaptable to future developments in digital.

-Your Code references Section 9 of the Code of Fundraising Practice.
-As stated in person, we would find it valuable to maintain an open dialogue to ensure that our Code remains relevant and up-to-date, and that the two documents align as far as is practicable.
+Your code references section nine of the Code of Fundraising Practice.
+As stated in person, we would find it valuable to maintain an open dialogue to ensure that our code remains relevant and up-to-date, and that the two documents align as far as is practicable.

 Who is it for?

 This section states that the code is for ‘charities registered in England, Wales and Scotland’, however, we are unclear as to why registered charities in Northern Ireland are not included.
 We recommend that this is amended to include the whole of the UK, or if there is a reason for excluding Northern Ireland, that this is explained in the introduction.